Genie (Disney)

-The Genie is a fictional character who appeared in Walt Disney Pictures' animated film Aladdin (1992), later appearing in other media of the Aladdin franchise as one of its main characters, as well as throughout other Disney media.
+The Genie is a fictional character who appeared in Walt Disney Pictures' animated film Aladdin (1992), later appearing in other media of the Aladdin franchise as one of its main characters, as well as throughout other Disney media; he was based on popular culture depictions of genies or djinns (in particular One Thousand and One Nights).
 He was voiced by Robin Williams in the first film, on whom the character's mannerisms were based.
 Following a contract dispute between Williams and Disney, Dan Castellaneta voiced the Genie in the direct-to-video feature The Return of Jafar, as well as the television series.
 Williams reprised the role for the final film installment Aladdin and the King of Thieves, and the character's own educational mini-series Great Minds Think for Themselves.

 Dan Castellaneta voiced the Genie in Aladdin in Nasira's Revenge and later the Kingdom Hearts series for both Kingdom Hearts and Kingdom Hearts II (with archived audio used in other Kingdom Hearts games).
 Jim Meskimen took over the role in Disney Think Fast (2008) and Kinect: Disneyland Adventures (2011) and has continued to voice the character since then.
 Will Smith plays a live-action version of the character in the 2019 live-action adaptation of the original 1992 film.

 Involvement

 As well as largely driving the plot in the first film, the Genie serves as comic relief in each of his appearances.
 He is shown to have unlimited shapeshifting abilities, which allow for many and varied sight gags; however, he is unable to kill anyone, make anyone fall in love, fully revive the dead (Note: In the 1992 film, the Genie insinuates that he has previously attempted to revive the dead but has only been able to create zombies.), or provide additional wishes.
 The Genie's supernatural abilities permit him to break the fourth wall, as well as parody real-life people and popular culture completely beyond the boundaries of his native universe.
 For instance, during production of Aladdin Williams would improvise various impersonations at will, and his animator Eric Goldberg would choose the ones that would be translated into the film.
 One of those was an imitation of Pinocchio's nose growing, which made the Genie's head turn into Pinocchio's.
-Composer Alan Menken and Lyricist Howard Ashman had conceived the Genie as "a hip Harlem jazz singer, like Fats Waller or Cab Calloway."
+Composer Alan Menken and lyricist Howard Ashman had conceived the Genie as "a hip Harlem jazz singer, like Fats Waller or Cab Calloway."
 Thus Menken was afraid Williams would not be able to display the required singing capabilities, only changing his mind after seeing Williams perform "Friend Like Me" and "Prince Ali" at his Los Angeles home.